 I discover a new amazing Generator each day, but I always keep coming back to this one as it helps me concentrate at work.
 Its slightly eerie sound is powerfully evocative: makes me feel like I'm exploring the technological remnants of a long lost civilization on a distant planet and I get mesmerized listening to its deep droning hum.
 Love to combine it with Ice World, Anamnesis or The Hum.

 An amazing sound generator!
 I've used these sounds for over year now and they do the job!

+Really great background noise for loading screens, studying, sleeping.
+Anything really.
 While a bit ominous, it is very calming to listen to for longer periods of time.

 This one's by far my favourite generator, I've used it for years.
 I have ADHD and this generator helps soothe me when I'm feeling overwhelmed or burnt out at the end of the day.
 I also use it a lot when I take my weekly hormone injection, because I have a phobia of needles and this generator helps me calm down and slow my breathing.